The second trial between Donald Trump and E. Jean Carroll is underway. Here's what to know.

 The current case is centered on different comments Trump made in 2019, remarks the judge has already ruled were defamatory.
 The trial will be focused solely on the damages Carroll should be awarded.
 Her attorneys are seeking $10 million for reputational harm, as well as other unspecified punitive damages.

 The former president, fresh off his victory in the Iowa caucuses, arrived in the courtroom in lower Manhattan to attend the opening of the trial.
-Carroll immediately sat down, looking ahead of her, after he walked in.
-Trump, seated in the third row of the area for attorneys, plaintiffs and defendants, is directly behind her by two rows.
+Carroll immediately sat down and looked straight ahead after he walked in.
+Trump, seated in the third row of the area for attorneys, plaintiffs and defendants, sat directly behind her by two rows.
 He and Carroll did not appear to look at each other.

 What is Trump accused of?